 One of the best things about taking a trip to Boston is that there’s so much to do and it’s all so easy for you to get to.
 You can even take a day trip to New York and head back for the evening without having to worry about losing too much time!

 In fact, arguably the biggest challenge with planning a trip from Boston is narrowing down potential destinations.
 Plus there’s an international airport to consider and the option of taking a cruise from Boston to see some of the world from the sea.

 Here are just a few of the destinations just a short drive away from Boston that you’ll want to think about, whether you’re a Boston resident or if you’re looking to book your next road trip.
 Pack some snacks for the family and hit the road!

-This post is part of our North American Destinations Series – you can also read more on road tripping with kids here
+This post is part of our North American Destinations Series – you can also read more great road tripping with kids ideas here

 Trips from Boston: A short drive away